SURYA-SEKHAR-DARIPA/electronic-watch-epam-java/README.md

 # Electronic Watch

+The purpose of this exercise is to familiarize you with basic `int` operations.

+Estimated workload of this exercise is _30 minutes_.

+### Description

+Please, proceed to [ElectronicWatch](src/main/java/com/epam/rd/autotasks/meetautocode/ElectronicWatch.java) class.
-For the given value of seconds since midnight, return the electronic watch screen output.
+The program must print an electronic watch screen output for a given value of seconds since midnight.

 Input value is given via `System.in`.
 Output value must be printed to `System.out`